itissid/ai-that-works/README.md

           <a href="https://www.youtube.com/watch?v=fOPvAPdqgPo">watch</a> • <a href="./2025-10-28-ralph-wiggum-coding-agent-power-tools">code</a>
         </div>
       </div>
     </td><td><div style="padding: 8px 0; line-height: 1.5;">We've talked a lot about how to use context engineering to get more out of coding agents.
-In this week's episode, we're going to dive deep on the Ralph Wiggum Technique and why this totally different approach to coding agents can change the way you code.
-We'll explore using ralph for Greenfield projects, Refactoring projects, Generating specifications.
-Surprise surprise, the answer is better context engineering.</div></td></tr>
+In this episode,
+we dive deep on the Ralph Wiggum technique and why this different approach can reshape your coding workflow.
+We explore how Ralph handles greenfield work, refactors, and spec generation—surprise: it's all about higher-quality context engineering.
+</div></td></tr>
 <tr><td>
       <div style="padding: 8px 0;">
         <div style="margin-bottom: 2px;">